Canada's Economic Action Plan | Plan d'action économique du Canada |

 into social housing nationwide a sweeping investment aimed at helping

 the poor, aboriginals and seniors, the Star has learned.
-The spending
+The spending is

-by the slowdown in the new housing market.
+in the new housing market.

 Source: